rwieruch/blog_robinwieruch_content/react-eslint-webpack-babel.md

 npm start
 {{< /highlight >}}

-You might run into Parsing error: `The keyword 'import' is reserved`, which happens because ESLint does not know about ES6 features (like import) yet, which [we enabled via Babel](http://www.robinwieruch.de/the-soundcloud-client-in-react-redux/#babel).
+You might run into Parsing error: `The keyword 'import' is reserved`, which happens because ESLint does not know about ES6 features (like import) yet, which you might have enabled via Babel.

 {{% chapter_header "ESLint + Babel" "eslintBabel" %}}

-Previously we already installed the {{% a_blank "babel-loader" "https://github.com/babel/babel-loader" %}} to transpile our code with Webpack.
-Now we can use that loader and pair it with the eslint-loader.
+You might have already installed the {{% a_blank "babel-loader" "https://github.com/babel/babel-loader" %}} to transpile your code with Webpack.
+Now you can use that loader and pair it with the eslint-loader.

 *webpack.config.js*